NanoCalc/FRETCalc/README.md

   <img width="400em" src="https://user-images.githubusercontent.com/34662089/206607182-9c6ad11d-afc4-41a7-845e-1d986b07baf8.png" />
 </p>

-**Förster Resonance Energy Transfer Calculator (`FRETCalc`)** is an user-friendly GUI software that analyzes experimental data for molar extinction coefficient of the acceptor, emission spectrum of the donor and the refractive index spectrum of the donor/acceptor blend.<br>
+**Förster Resonance Energy Transfer Calculator (`FRET-Calc`)** is an user-friendly GUI software that analyzes experimental data for molar extinction coefficient of the acceptor, emission spectrum of the donor and the refractive index spectrum of the donor/acceptor blend.<br>
 Therefore, the primary objective of this software is to acquire the fundamental parameters involved in the FRET process, such as:

 - Effective refractive index